jhpce-jhu/jhpce_mkdocs/docs/storage/quotas.md

 ## Home Directory

-In the JHPCE cluster, this is set to 100GB.
+In the JHPCE cluster, this quota is set to 100GB.

-In the C-SUB cluster, this is set to 500GB.
+In the C-SUB cluster, this quota is set to 500GB.

 ### File Deletion and Delayed Change in Quota